nth221/TransPAD/README.md

 # TransPAD: Transformer for Point Anomaly Detection

-This Repository is for CIKM 2024 paper **"Transformer for Point Anomaly Detection"**.
+This repository is for CIKM 2024 paper **"Transformer for Point Anomaly Detection"**.

 ## Introduction